o1-labs/rfcs/0006-ffmul-revised.md

 Due to the limited number of cells accessible to gates, we are not able to chain multiplications into multiplications.
 We can chain foreign field additions into foreign field multiplications, but currently do not support chaining multiplications into additions (though there is a way to do it, using a completely different approach towards multiplication).

-Note that our proposed `ForeignFieldMul` design obtains a correct result in the class of $r+k\cdot f$, meaning that it becomes the canonical $r$ when performing modulo $f$.
-But when this gadget is being used in situations where only the canonical element is valid, then a [full bound check](#appendix-f-full-bound-checks) needs to be carried out in order to make sure that $r < f$.
-This step involves performing one `ForeignFieldAdd`, one `Zero`, and one multi range check.
-Nonetheless, taking this tradeoff for the gate designer results in major performance improvements in a larger circuit with intense `ForeignFieldMul` presence.
+Note that our proposed `ForeignFieldMul` design obtains the valid witnesses for the remainder modulo the foreign field, which could be any of the values in $r + k\cdot f$, where $r$ is the canonical value.
+But when only the canonical $r$ is required, the circuit must use an additional [full bound check](#appendix-f-full-bound-checks) to make sure that $r < f$.

 ## Rationale and alternatives